-• Set clear expectations about how success will be measured in an Al initiative.
-Teams should have an understanding of the challenges ahead and the way a project will be measured.
-They should also be aligned with the view that familiarity with data and Al projects is a benefit (in essence, a "team upgrade," not just a "tech/process upgrade").
+• Set clear expectations about how success will be measured in an AI initiative.
+Teams should have an understanding of the challenges ahead and the way a project will be

 Without this long-term perspective from the top, team members (especially data scientists) are more likely to look for short-term, surface-level improvements than the genuine transformation that is often required to bring a functioning AI application to life.